guireibar/teamcity-documentation/topics/system-requirements.md

 ### Estimating Hardware Requirements for Agent

 The __agent__ hardware requirements are determined by the builds they run.
-Running a TeamCity agent software introduces a requirement for additional CPU time (but it can usually be neglected comparing to the build process CPU requirements) and additional memory: about 500 MB.
+Running a TeamCity agent software introduces a requirement for additional CPU time (but it can usually be neglected compared to the build process CPU requirements) and additional memory: about 500 MB.
 The disk space required corresponds to the disk usage by the builds running on the agent (sources checkouts, downloaded artifacts, the disk space consumed during the build; all that combined for the regularly occurring builds).

 Although you can run a build agent on the same machine as the TeamCity server, the recommended approach is to use a separate machine (it may be virtual) for each build agent.
-If you chose to install several agents on the [same machine](setting-up-and-running-additional-build-agents.md#Installing+Several+Build+Agents+on+the+Same+Machine), consider the possible CPU, disk, memory or network bottlenecks that might occur.
+If you chose to install several agents on the [same machine](setting-up-and-running-additional-build-agents.md#Installing+Several+Build+Agents+on+the+Same+Machine), consider the possible CPU, disk, memory, or network bottlenecks that might occur.
 The [Performance Monitor](performance-monitor.md) build feature can help analyze live data.

 If you consider cloud deployment for TeamCity agents (for example, on Amazon EC2), also see [this section](setting-up-teamcity-for-amazon-ec2.md#Estimating+EC2+Costs)